🏠

 Shop The Look:

-4. Black bentwood accent chair or sleek recliner
+4. Black bentwood accent chair

-5. Natural jute area rug with black border detail
+5. Natural jute area rug black border

-8. Matte black pendant light with exposed bulb
+8. Matte black pendant light exposed bulb

-9. Simple black ceramic vases and white marble tray
+9. Black ceramic vase white marble tray

 DIY Paint Transformation